3D-2D transition in mode-I fracture microbranching in a perturbed hexagonal close-packed lattice: Microbranching instability in 3D-Perturbed Lattice

-The transition between the regime of steady-state cracks and the post-instability sidebranching regime is very sharp in the 3D simulations.
-In Figs. \ref{quant2}-\ref{quant3} we present two quantitative parameters that demonstrate this sharp transition.
-In Fig. \ref{quant2} the total amount of broken bonds as a function of the crack velocity is displayed.
+The transition between the regime of steady-state cracks and the post-instability side-branching regime is very sharp in the 3D simulations.
+In Figs. \ref{quant2}-\ref{quant3} we present two quantitative parameters that demonstrate this sharp transition (in the small box there is a zoomed picture of the transition area).
+In Fig. \ref{quant2} the total number of broken bonds as a function of the crack velocity is displayed.
 In the small velocity regime, only the bonds necessary for yielding a single main crack are broken.
 Beyond the critical velocity, the number of broken bonds increases linearly, as in the experiments~\cite{fineberg_sharon2}, and broadly similar (although much sharper here) to what is seen in the hexagonal perturbed 2D lattice~\cite{shay5}.

-In Fig. \ref{quant3} we measure $\delta y$, the width of the microbranching region as a function of the crack velocity. $\delta y$ is a second measure of the size of the microbranches.
-As above, a sharp transition can be seen between steady-state crack regime and microbranching regime.
-We note that using this piecewise-linear force law, the critical velocity seems to be very close to the Yoffe criterion, but as we showed previously in 2D, the quantitative value of the $v_{\mathrm{cr}}$ can be controlled via the inter-atomic potential parameters~\cite{kess_lev3,shay1,shay5}.
+In Fig. \ref{quant3} we measure $\delta y$, the width of the microbranching region, as a function of the crack velocity (see definition inside Fig. \ref{quant3}). $\delta y$ is a second measure of the size of the microbranches.
+As above, a sharp transition can be seen between the single crack and microbranching regimes.
+We note that using the piecewise-linear force law, the critical velocity $v_{\mathrm{cr}}$ seems to be very close to the Yoffe criterion (which is $\approx0.73c_R$).
+But, as we showed previously in 2D, the quantitative value of the $v_{\mathrm{cr}}$ can be controlled via the inter-atomic potential parameters, such as $\alpha$ and $\eta$ (see appendix \ref{app_a2} for explicit definitions of these parameters)~\cite{kess_lev3,shay1,shay5}.
+We can see that using a finite value of $\alpha$, the critical velocity decreases (see the small boxes in Figs. \ref{quant2}-\ref{quant3} for a given $k_{\theta}$), to the exact value of the 2D simulations; in $\alpha\to\infty$ we reproduce the 2D critical velocity $v_{\mathrm{cr}}\approx0.73c_R$ (see Fig. 7 in~\cite{pechenik}), while also with $\alpha=5$ we reproduce the 2D value, $v_{\mathrm{cr}}\approx0.68c_R$ (see Fig. 4(a) in~\cite{shay1}).
+That means that the critical velocity is not universal and is potential-dependent.
+Thus, for example we can vary the values of $\alpha$ and $\eta$ to reproduce the exact experimental critical velocity of a given material, very much like we did in 2D~\cite{shay1,shay2}.
 In both Fig. \ref{quant2} and \ref{quant3}, the results appear insensitive to the exact value of $k_{\theta}$, despite the fact that the microbranches in the two cases appear different.
-The transition for $k_{\theta}=0$ is however significantly shifted.